3D Commerce

 Timeline

-Expect four to six weeks from kickoff to launch.
 The biggest variable is the 3D modeling phase, because the models need to look right.
 If your product has complex geometry or dozens of material options, that takes longer.
-Rushing this part shows in the final result.
+Rushing this part shows in the final result, and it is the part your customers will stare at the longest.

-Ongoing costs
+Ongoing costs people forget

 When a configurator probably isn't worth it